flaxandteal/flaxandteal-website/content/clients/_index.md

 sections:
   - type: hero_clients
     heading: "Clients & Case Studies"
-    text: 'We’ve been fortunate enough to work with a wide range of clients across various sectors, ensuring project completion and client satisfaction along the way.
+    text: 'We’ve been fortunate enough to work with a wide range of clients across various sectors, ensuring timely project completion and high levels of client satisfaction along the way.
 See a selection of our work below.'
   - type: l_r
     img: '/images/clients-and-case-studies/arches-cultural-heritage.webp'
     order: 1